coltongrainger/blog/_posts/2017-09-30-research-interest.md

 title: Research Interest
 author: Colton Grainger
 date: 2017-09-30
-belief: possibly
+belief: likely
 status: notes
 ---

+I aim to study under one of the following disciplines:
+	- topological data analysis, which seeks to take advantage of persistent homology in a computational setting
-Finished speaking with Nikki Sanderson.
+	- Finished speaking with Nikki Sanderson.
 Here's the bullet list.

 - What's in a PhD?
 	- for Jim Meiss, 2 papers